seL4/docs/Hardware/jetsontx1.md

 that connects your PC to the TX1.

 ## Booting via SD Card
- Please be sure that your build process is producing a raw binary image and not an ELF image.
-You can do this by executing make menuconfig and then proceeding through: Tools => Build elfloader => Boot image type.
-Be sure that Binary Boot Image is selected.

 Get an SD card and format it with either FAT32, EXT2 or EXT4.
 Then build seL4test, or any of the other seL4 projects.
 The resulting image file